Simon Raymonde

+His memoir In One Ear: Cocteau Twins, Ivor Raymonde and Me was published on 12 September 2024.

 Career

 Raymonde began his career as bassist for London-based post-punk band Drowning Craze, who released three singles on Situation 2: "Storage Case" (1981), "Trance" (1981) and "Heat" (1982).

 In 1984, Raymonde joined Cocteau Twins, filling the void left by the departed bassist Will Heggie.
 He remained as a core writer in the band until its dissolution in 1997.
 As well as his work with Cocteau Twins, he also contributed to the first two albums by This Mortal Coil, another 4AD project.

-Raymonde's debut solo album, Blame Someone Else, was released on 6 October 1997, and featured contributions from Robin Guthrie and Elizabeth Fraser of Cocteau Twins.
+Raymonde's debut solo album, Blame Someone Else, was released on 6 October 1997, and featured Elizabeth Fraser of Cocteau Twins.
 In 2007, he made an appearance in the documentary film Scott Walker: 30 Century Man.
 In 2009, Raymonde formed the group Snowbird with Stephanie Dosen.

 Bella Union was named the Best Independent Label of the Year in 2010, as voted by the UK's indie retailers, and later won this award again in 2012, 2014 and 2016.

 In 2011, he was asked to be the music supervisor for Jonathan Caouette's documentary Walk Away Renee, which was accepted for the Cannes Film Festival and released in May 2013.

-In 2012, Bella Union celebrated its 15th year, and the label was asked to host and curate the Friday lineup at the End of the Road Festival that September.
+In 2012, Bella Union celebrated its 15th year, and the label was asked to host and curate the Friday line-up at the End of the Road Festival that September.

-Between 2012-2015, Raymonde presented a show on Amazing Radio on Monday evenings, and has stood in for John Kennedy on his Xposure show on Radio X.
+Between 2012–2015, Raymonde presented a show on Amazing Radio on Monday evenings, and has stood in for John Kennedy on his Xposure show on Radio X.